yrosseel/lavaan.org.old/about.md

 - Patrick Mair (for immediately adding lavaan to the Psychometrics Task View)
 - Michael Hallquist (author of the MplusAutomation package, used for testing lavaan)
 - Holger Steinmetz and Joerg Evermann: two early adaptors; their feedback helped shape the 0.4 version of lavaan
-- <a href="http://www.personality-project.org/revelle.html">William Revelle</a> (author of the psych package; the diagram() functions draws a path diagram of a fitted lavaan object)
+- [William Revelle](http://www.personality-project.org/revelle.html) (author of the psych package; the diagram() functions draws a path diagram of a fitted lavaan object)
-- <a href="http://sachaepskamp.com/">Sacha Epskamp</a> (author of the qgraph and semPlot packages with great support for lavaan)
+- [Sacha Epskamp](http://sachaepskamp.com/) (author of the qgraph and semPlot packages with great support for lavaan)
-- <a href="http://www.statistik.uni-wuppertal.de/startseite/mitarbeiter/univ-prof-dr-gerhard-arminger.html">Gerhard Arminger</a> (provided the MECOSA source code, in the GAUSS language)
+- [Gerhard Arminger](http://www.statistik.uni-wuppertal.de/startseite/mitarbeiter/univ-prof-dr-gerhard-arminger.html) (provided the MECOSA source code, in the GAUSS language)
 - (and many, many others)

 #### License ####